JoannaBy/DHSI-Stylometry/12th_June.md

 #### Networks and "big" data
 * Eder, M..
 “Does Size Matter?
 Authorship Attribution, Small Samples, Big Problem.”
 Literary and Linguistic Computing, vol. 30, no. 2, June 2015, pp. 167–82.
 * Rybicki, J., and Eder, M. “Deeper Delta across Genres and Languages: Do We Really Need the Most Frequent Words?”
 Literary and Linguistic Computing, vol. 26, no. 3, Sept.
 2011, pp. 315–21.
-* Eder, M..
-“Visualization in Stylometry: Cluster Analysis Using Networks.”
+* Eder, M. “Visualization in Stylometry: Cluster Analysis Using Networks.”
 Digital Scholarship in the Humanities, vol. 32, no. 1, Apr.
 2017, pp. 50–64.

 ##### Extras:
 * David Hoover's work on Stylochronometry of Henry James: